Chunkys0up7/AttemptTwoPractioner/docs/performance_monitoring.md

 ## Alerting

-- Threshold-based alerting is now implemented for request latency, cache hit ratio, and error rate.
+- Threshold-based alerting is implemented for:
+  - Request latency (default: >1.0s)
+  - Cache hit ratio (default: <0.8)
+  - Error rate (default: >0.05)
-- Alerts are included in the health check and performance report endpoints.
+- Alerts are included in the health check, performance report, and dashboard endpoints.
+- Alerts are triggered and logged if thresholds are exceeded.

+## Dashboard Endpoint

+- `GET /api/v1/metrics/dashboard`: Returns a summary of key metrics and alerts for dashboard visualization.
+- Includes: uptime, request count, error count, cache hit ratio, and active alerts.

 ## Retention/Cleanup